dfm/emcee/docs/tutorials/line.rst

 Results
 -------

-Now that we have this list of samples, let's make one of the most useful plots you can make with your MCMC results: *a corner plot*.
-You'll need the `corner.py module <http://corner.readthedocs.io>`__ but once you have it, generating a corner plot is as simple as:
+Now that we have this list of samples, let’s make one of the most useful plots you can make with your MCMC results: *a corner plot*.
+You’ll need the `corner.py module <http://corner.readthedocs.io>`__ but once you have it, generating a corner plot is as simple as: